colin-gourlay/sundown-sessions/sundown-sessions/content/posts/005-sundown-sessions-featuring-.md

 2. Electrafixion - Lowdown
 3. A House - Call Me Blue
 4. The Tears - Refugees
-5. Red Lorry Yellow Lorry
+5. Red Lorry Yellow Lorry - Talk About The Weather

 - ADVERTISING BREAK